Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Each spot color in the job can be assigned one of the process colors or another spot color in the job as a "calibration substitute color".
 You only have to set "Output" as the "Target" for this to work.
 If not, this option is disabled.

-IconNoteNote: To avoid having to reconfigure colors with assigned calibration replacement colors, you can store colors with this property in custom (=editable) color tables in the Prinect color database.
+IconNoteNote: To avoid having to reconfigure colors with assigned calibration replacement colors, you can store colors with this property in custom (=editable) color tables in the Prinect color library.
 You can only select from seven process colors as substitute calibration colors: Cyan, magenta, yellow, black, orange, green, blue.

 Overprint